Exact density-functional theory as parallel ensemble variational hierarchies: from Lieb's formulation to Kohn-Sham theory: Exact Kohn--Sham theory as an auxiliary density-functional construction

+At fixed \(\rho\), \(F^\lambda[\rho]\) is a parametric primal value function.
+The constrained envelope theorem gives, at the noninteracting endpoint, the Hartree--exchange interaction of the selected minimizing ensemble:

+Thus \(\Exc\) is the density-fixed interaction-strength integral connecting the noninteracting and interacting endpoints along a density-preserving path.

+The same family admits a parallel primal--dual interpretation.
+For each fixed \(\lambda\), \(F^\lambda[\rho]\) is the fixed-density primal value for the internal Hamiltonian \(T+\lambda W\), and the corresponding potential-side ground-state energy is its dual value.
+A supporting \(v^\lambda\), when it exists, is the attained dual optimizer.
+The pure-state analogue is obtained by restricting the same fiber to pure states, and the endpoint ensemble theories are

+The \(\lambda=1\) pure-state branch gives the Levy--Lieb functional.
+For every fixed \(\lambda\), the same scalar-source variational structure also carries a Hohenberg--Kohn-type uniqueness statement: on the corresponding \(v\)-representable class,

+Thus \(\lambda=0\) gives the noninteracting constrained search and the uniqueness of the Kohn--Sham potential class, \(\lambda=1\) gives the physical interacting Lieb/Hohenberg--Kohn structure, and intermediate values give the partially interacting analogues.
 In this sense, the adiabatic connection is the coupling-constant-resolved family linking the noninteracting and interacting density-side hierarchies already isolated in the present reconstruction.

-This viewpoint also clarifies what kind of regularity is actually needed.
 At fixed density \(\rho\), the map

-is the infimum, over all admissible states yielding \(\rho\), of affine functions \( \tr[\Gamma(T+\lambda W)] \) of \(\lambda\), and is therefore monotone nondecreasing and concave.
-The adiabatic-connection formula should thus not be read as requiring naive everywhere differentiability in \(\lambda\).
-Rather, one-sided derivatives exist everywhere, and differentiability almost everywhere is the natural generic situation.
-Under appropriate minimizer-selection and Hellmann--Feynman conditions, these slopes recover the usual adiabatic-connection integrand.
+is the infimum, over all admissible states yielding \(\rho\), of affine functions \(\tr[\Gamma(T+\lambda W)]\) of \(\lambda\); since \(W\ge0\), these have nonnegative slopes, so the infimum is concave and monotone nondecreasing.
+The adiabatic-connection formula should thus not be read as requiring naive everywhere differentiability in \(\lambda\); rather, one-sided derivatives exist everywhere, with differentiability almost everywhere the natural generic situation.
+By the envelope theorem, these one-sided derivatives equal \(\tr[\Gamma_\lambda W]\) at a minimizer on the corresponding side, independent of how \(\Gamma_\lambda\) varies with \(\lambda\); at a kink the minimizing set is degenerate and this value ranges over the two one-sided derivatives, but since kinks are countable the ambiguity does not affect \(F^1[\rho]-F^0[\rho]=\int_0^1 F'_+(\lambda)\,d\lambda\), which holds by absolute continuity of the concave function.

-The same distinction emphasized throughout the paper also reappears here.
-It is one question for \(F^\lambda[\rho]\) to be well defined at fixed density, and another for there to exist, for every \(\lambda\), a supporting potential \(v^\lambda\) that realizes the same density on the potential side.
-The former is a density-functional statement; the latter is a stronger representability requirement along the entire coupling-constant path.
+A common density domain does not imply a common supporting-potential class.
+A fully realized adiabatic-connection path requires the same density \(\rho\) to admit a supporting \(v^\lambda\) at every \(\lambda\in[0,1]\).